Are you looking for a contractor?

 How much does a stamped concrete structure cost?

-To that effect, one must first establish the fact that setting up a stamped concrete structure is more expensive compared to standard concrete.
+One must first establish the fact that setting up a stamped concrete structure is more expensive compared to standard concrete.
 For a more detailed overview of the costs involved, note that the cost of installing a stamped concrete structure is roughly $14.50 per square foot (using only one colour).

 For a more elaborate pattern and the use of two or three colours, the asking price is closer to $22 per square foot.
 Ultimately, paying upwards of $29 per square foot isn’t unheard of for all projects using several different colours, more refined imprinting methods, or handmade finishes.